abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 Run Code Analyzer after promotion for **reporting purposes only**.
 This provides visibility into code quality across all User Stories in the deployment without blocking the process.

-> **Key Difference**: While User Story analysis runs on individual user stories, deployment-level analysis evaluates the **collective impact** of all User Stories in the deployment, providing a comprehensive view of code quality across the entire Promotion.
+> **Key Difference:**
+> - **After Commit:** Scans only the changes in a single user story and its feature branch since it was created from the base branch.
+> - **Before Deployment / After Promotion:** Scans all user stories together in the promotion, showing the overall code quality impact.
+Under the hood, it runs a compaison of all changes in the promotion branch since it split from the destination branch.

 ## Reviewing the scan results